 The Admission, Review and Dismissal (ARD) Committee determines the services to be provided based on the child’s needs.
 These services may include PPCD classroom based services or Preschool Speech Only services (if the only area of need is speech and/or language).
 Additional services may include: transportation, assistive technology, counseling, occupational therapy, physical therapy and are provided at no cost.

 The ECSE Classroom Curriculum includes five major areas: cognition (thinking and perception skills), communication (language development), self-help, fine/gross motor and social/emotional (development of self-awareness and responsibility).
 The curriculum is designed to meet the wide variety of needs in young children.

-A variety of performance assessment techniques are used to evaluate and report student progress, including teacher observation, anecdotal records, student verbal and non-verbal interaction with teachers and other students, skills checklists, and student work samples.
-Parents receive periodic reports (at least every six weeks) of their child’s progress on the Individual Education Plan (IEP) goals and objectives.
+A variety of assessment techniques are used to evaluate and report student progress, including teacher observation, anecdotal records, student verbal and non-verbal interaction with teachers and other students, skills checklists, and student work samples.
+Parents receive periodic reports (at least every 9 weeks) of their child’s progress on the Individual Education Plan (IEP) goals and objectives.
 Weekly newsletters, informal communication notebooks, and parent conferences are widely used by teachers and therapists to maintain open lines of communication with parents.